Existence and non-existence of minimal graphs: Introduction

 The Dirichlet problem for minimal graphs is one of the classical problems in the theory of nonlinear elliptic PDEs.
 It has been investigated for over a century, starting with the fundamental work of Bernstein \cite{B}, Haar \cite{H} and Rado \cite{R}, and it has inspired the development of methods for solving nonlinear elliptic PDEs and the regularity of their solutions.
 Many deep and important results were achieved, and for instance the papers of Jenkins-Serrin \cite{JS} and Lawson-Osserman \cite{LO} can be considered as classics in the field.
 Nevertheless, this problem still poses difficult challenges when we move from the classical case of surfaces in $\R^3$ to minimal graphs of arbitrary dimension and codimension.
 In this paper, we make a systematic new contribution to that general problem.

 In codimension 1, the graphic function that describes a minimal graph over an $n$-dimensional domain $\Om\subset\R^n$ satisfies the minimal surface equation

 For $n=2$, when the domain $\Om$ is convex, the Dirichlet problem for \eqref{MS0} is solvable for arbitrary continuous boundary data.
 This was achieved by successive efforts in the papers of Bernstein \cite{B}, Haar \cite{H} and Rado \cite{R} already mentioned.
-On the other hand, the Dirichlet problem is not necessarily solvable when $\Om$ is non-convex, as pointed out by Bernstein, and Finn \cite{F} constructed such counterexamples.
+On the other hand, the Dirichlet problem is not necessarily solvable when $\Om$ is non-convex, as pointed out by Bernstein.
+In fact, Finn \cite{F} constructed such counterexamples.
 For $n>2$, Gilbarg \cite{G} and Stampacchia \cite{S} established the existence of solutions to \eqref{MS0} for smooth boundary data and strictly convex smoothly bounded domains.
 Jenkins-Serrin \cite{JS} relaxed convexity of the domain to mean convexity, and gave a sharp criterion for the solvability.
 When $\p\Om$ is not mean convex, they found smooth boundary data for which the Dirichlet problem of \eqref{MS0} is not solvable (see also \cite{GT}).
-(Also, in general, solutions are not unique; for some recent interesting examples of non-unique two-dimensional minimal graphs of codimension $\ge 3$, see \cite{Sau}.)
+When, however, some smallness condition is imposed on the boundary data, depending on the geometry of the boundary, then Jenkins-Serrin \cite{JS} could still solve the Dirichlet problem.
+This, in fact, also follows from earlier work of Korn \cite{Korn} by interpolation, see \cite{Wid,Wil}.
+Williams \cite{Wil} could solve the Dirichlet problem for boundary data with small Lipschitz norm.
+Also, the solution of the Dirichlet problem for the minimal surface equation is unique for fixed $C^0$-boundary data.
 Thus, the situation for codimension 1 can be considered as well understood.

 In higher codimensions, however, the situation is much more complicated, as was shown in a seminal paper by Lawson-Osserman \cite{LO}.
 In dimension $n=2$, they showed the solvability of the Dirichlet problem for the minimal surface system with arbitrary continuous boundary data on a bounded convex domain in $\R^2$.
 Again, in general, these solutions are not unique.
+Uniqueness fails also for reasons that do not apply in codimension 1.
+In fact, Sauvigny \cite{Sau} showed that from non-unique parametric solutions, that is, solutions that cannot be represented as graphs, in dimension 2 and codimension 1, one can obtain non-unique graphic solutions in dimension 2 and codimension $\ge 3$.
+Moreover, Xu-Yang-Zhang \cite{XYZ} obtained the existence of boundary functions on unit disks for which infinitely many analytic solutions and at least one nonsmooth Lipschitz solution exist simultaneously.

-In dimension $n\ge 4$, they gave non-existence examples for Dirichlet problems on unit balls with higher codimensions (Theorem 6.1, \cite{LO}).
+In dimension $n\ge 4$, Lawson and Osserman gave non-existence examples for Dirichlet problems on unit balls with higher codimensions (Theorem 6.1, \cite{LO}).
 It is therefore natural to investigate under which conditions on the boundary data the Dirichlet problem for minimal graphs with dimension $n>2$ and codimension $m\ge 2$ can be solved.